Follow up on your meeting with an email: Recap decisions, reaffirm priorities, and confirm next steps.

 When deployed correctly, a post-meeting follow-up email enables managers to make sure their team knows they’re listening and plans to act on their concerns accordingly.

 Different meetings beget different follow-up emails.
-A sales meeting, for instance, requires an entirely different type of follow-up than an internal one.
+An external sales meeting, for instance, requires an entirely different type of follow-up than an internal one.

 Here are some considerations for your next follow-up email based on meeting type:

 Building camaraderie and consensus is important in team meetings and your follow-up email should reflect this.
 If team members raise valid concerns during a meeting, make sure to address them in your email.
 Bonus points for including proposed next steps around tackling these challenges.
 For meetings without friction, use follow-up emails to provide resources and next steps.

 Every interaction during the sales process strives to extend the relationship with your potential client or customer.
 Use follow-up emails to realign with leads and prospects, showcase your listening skills with relevant takeaways from the conversation, and provide relevant educational resources that might solve some of their challenges.

 Whether you’re a product marketer or a customer success manager, meeting with customers can unearth a wealth of insights about their professional challenges and how well your product or service is helping to solve them.
 Use follow-up emails to give thanks, recap some of their key gripes, and outline how your team will work towards improvement moving forward.